NineTears/PallyPower/README.md

 # PallyPower TW Edition
+- Download the zip file and rename to PallyPower

+- Added an option to swap between Five minute blessings and Greater Blessings.
-Updated Pally Power with Shaman class in the buff table
+- Added a "hack" to make it show up while questing solo -Updated Pally Power with Shaman class in the buff table

 https://turtle-wow.org/